-- 2.16 A Pedestrian and Cycling Strategy was undertaken in 2019, as part of the MATS Study which identified a range of potential schemes to improve walking and cycling provision across the March area.
+- 2.15 A Pedestrian and Cycling Strategy was undertaken in 2019, as part of the MATS Study which identified a range of potential schemes to improve walking and cycling provision across the March area.
 Since its completion, some of the identified scheme recommendations have been completed or superseded as new schemes have been identified via the CCC LCWIP, the 'Gear Change' initiative, the FHSF proposals and through the development of schemes identified in the MATS Quick Wins and the main MATS project.
-Following a review 28 schemes of the original 90, identified initially to be progressed following the feasibility and assessment process.
-Please refer to the March Walking and Cycling Report 3 25.08.2022 DRAFT report. - 2.17 The 28 locations mentioned, are split as follows: - Phase 1 these include 7 locations only requiring minimal work, i.e. road markings and non-illuminated signage.
+Following a review 28 schemes of the original 90, identified initially to be progressed following the feasibility and assessment process. - 2.16 The 28 locations mentioned, are split as follows: - Phase 1 these include 7 locations only requiring minimal work, i.e., road markings and non-illuminated signage.
 Refer to Table 1.1 - Phase 2(a) these include 10 locations where the project scope only has one option for design, but requires further site surveys and intrusive investigations, 3rd party approvals and additional detailed design.
 Refer to Table 1.2 - Phase 2(b) these include the remaining 11 locations, where there are multiple options applicable requiring further surveys, 3rd party approvals and additional design.
 Refer to Table 1.3

-ID Location Project Scope 2 Robin - goodfellows (crossing facilities) Install 'Look Right' and 'Look Left' reminder carriageway markings for pedestrians crossing Robingoodfellow's Lane junction 12 Sconce ped/cycle route (shared use) Repaint cycle symbols on the shared route past March Sconce.
-23 All Saints Close (Safer Routes to School) Relining of no parking restrictions road markings outside school.
-Requires zig zags markings from zebra crossing.
-Currently missing/worn away.
-24 Westwood Primary (Safer Routes to School) Relining of no parking restrictions road markings outside school 26 Burrowmoor Road (Safer Routes to School) Relining of no parking restrictions road markings outside school.
-27 Town wide ped / cycle way finding Design and Install wayfinding signage improvements, providing distance to key destinations, including March Railway Station, the town centre, Neale-Wade Academy and other key destinations.
-28 NCN 63 route Design and Install Improved NCN 63 routing signage/m are currently inconsistent and fragmented through Mark
+ID Location Project Scope 2 Robin- goodfellows (crossing facilities) Install 'Look Right' and 'Look Left' reminder carriageway markings for pedestrians crossing Robingoodfellow's Lane junction 12 Sconce ped/cycle route (shared use) 23 All Saints Close (Safer Routes to School) 24 Westwood Primary (Safer Routes to School) (Safer Relining of no parking restrictions road markings outside school.
+26 Burrowmoor Road (Safer Routes to School) Relining of no parking restrictions road markings outside school.
+27 Town wide ped/cycle wayfinding Design and Install wayfinding signage improvements, providing distance to key destinations, including March Railway Station, the town centre, Neale-Wade Academy and other key destinations.
+28 NCN 63 route signage Design and Install Improved NCN 63 routing signage/markings which are currently inconsistent and fragmented through March